project802/led-sectional/README.md

 Display flight conditions on a sectional chart using LEDs.
 This project is based on the Arduino framework using an ESP8266 NodeMCU.
 Originally based on code from [WKHarmon](https://github.com/WKHarmon/led-sectional) and expanded with some additional features.

 #### METARs
-Data is downloaded from the United States' National Weather Service using the TDS API on aviationweather.gov.
+Data is downloaded from the United States' National Weather Service using the TDS API on aviationweather.gov and displayed on a series of individually addressable LEDs (WS2812B).

 #### Dynamic LED brightness
 Using a TSL2561 light sensor from Adafruit, dynamically control the brightness of the LEDs based on the ambient light.
 This improves legibility and conserves power across high and low-lux situations.
 For example, turn the LEDs off when the room is dark and scale them up to full brightness when under direct sunlight.